jrrohrer/yarn-stasher-rails/NOTES.md

             - '/projects/:id/comments/new (create a new comment for a project)
             - '/projects/:id/comments/:id (view an individual comment)
             - '/projects/:id/comments/edit (edit an existing comment)

+REFACTORING THOUGHTS

+  - new/edit forms should be made into partials for yarns & projects